 - Assessors contribute to the design and creation of assessment elements, activities and methods

-- Assessments are scheduled and conducted through our online EPA system using recorded conferencing facilities, online tests and uploading of documentary evidence.
+- Assessments are scheduled and conducted through our online EPA portal using recorded conferencing facilities, online tests and uploading of documentary evidence.

 What is the Assessor's role?